zhiyuan5986/sparse-frontier/README.md

     *   Edit the `paths` section in `configs/default.yaml`.

 3.  **Download Model Checkpoints:**
     Obtain the pre-trained model weights you intend to evaluate from Hugging Face Hub.
+We prefer doing this manually instead of downloading it from HF as this way we have better control of what we download and the paths of everything.

     *   Ensure the final directory structure for the downloaded checkpoints matches the format expected by the corresponding model configuration file (e.g., as defined in `configs/model/qwen_7b.yaml`).
 The `model.path` variable in these configs should point to the directory containing the model files.